MaddozS/hci-fmat/Deliveries/AI Design.md

 As we can see, even we provide context that the design is for mobile, it still looks a bit weird.
 Let's adjust it to be more mobile-like.
 With Figma, we can do this with adding a Frame with the size of the mobile device we want to design for.
 In this case, we'll use the iPhone 14.
 Also we resize the content and add auto-layout.

+_Click on the image to see the video_
 [![figma 3](images/figma_ai_4.png)](https://youtu.be/5ZCJx43-Zio)

 ## Conclusions